Are you considering buying a smart home? This article will share the types of technology you can hope to...

 It is an ancient town on the banks of the River Thames about 20 miles west of London.
 Some 40 miles northeast is the city of Oxford.

-Not for nothing is the place called Royal Windsor – the town is built around Windsor Castle, built by William The Conqueror, and one of the homes of the British Royal family to this day.
+It is also one of the homes of the British Royal family to this day.

 Key facts about Windsor

-- Of the many primary schools in the Royal Borough of Windsor and Maidenhead, no fewer than 15 were rated as “outstanding” by Ofsted.
+- There are many highly regarded primary schools in the Royal Borough of Windsor and Maidenhead;

-- Among the secondary schools and academies, Newlands Girls’ School and Charters School were also rated “outstanding”.
+- There are also notable secondary schools and academies including Newlands Girls’ School and Charters School;

 - The world-renowned fee-paying Eton College is just 3 miles away from the centre of Windsor;

-- Trains from London Paddington to Windsor take between 30 and 50 minutes, while trains from London Waterloo take approximately 55 minutes.
+- Trains from London Paddington to Windsor take between 30 and 50 minutes.
+Trains from London Waterloo take approximately 55 minutes.

 Why live in Windsor?